Field goal range: Record holders

-The longest field goal in recorded football history was 69 yards, set by collegiate kicker Ove Johansson, who was born in Sweden, in a 1976 Abilene Christian University football game against East Texas State University (now Texas A&M Commerce) at Shotwell Stadium in Abilene.
-The longest successful field goal in the NFL was 66 yards and was completed by Justin Tucker in 2021.
-The NCAA record is 67 yards held by 3 kickers, Russell Erxleben of Texas, Steve Little of Arkansas and Joe Williams of Wichita State University.
+The longest field goal in recorded football history is 70 yards, set by Cam Little of the Jacksonville Jaguars in an NFL preseason game on August 9, 2025.
+The longest successful field goal in the NFL (which does not count preseason games in its official records) was 68 yards, also completed by Little in 2025.
+The college football record is 69 yards, set by Swedish kicker Ove Johansson in an NAIA game in 1976.
+NCAA record is 67 yards held by 3 kickers, Russell Erxleben of Texas, Steve Little (no known relation to Cam Little) of Arkansas and Joe Williams of Wichita State University.
 All three of those kickers achieved that feat in the 1977-1978 college seasons.
-Notably, Johansson, Erxleben and Little all failed dramatically when they entered the NFL— Johansson's failure was due to an injury, but the other two were first-round draft busts.
+Notably, none of the three, Johansson, Erxleben nor Steve Little; were able to match their success in the NFL: Johansson and Erxleben suffered injuries, and Erxleben played primarily as a punter.
+Steve Little's career, which suffered from inconsistency in the two years he was able to play, was derailed by a car accident that left him quadriplegic.

-The CFL record is 62 yards held by Paul McCallum, the NFL preseason record 65 yards held by Ola Kimrin, the independent amateur record (as well as the record without the aid of a tee; tees are not allowed in the NFL and have been banned from NCAA since 1989) is 68 yards held by Fabrizio Scaccia, and the high school record 68 yards held by Dirk Borgognone; high school has wider goal posts and treats a field goal attempt that lands short in the field of play the same as a punt, making longer attempts much less risky.
+The CFL record is 62 yards held by Paul McCallum, the non-NFL professional record 64 yards by Jake Bates, the independent amateur record is 68 yards held by Fabrizio Scaccia, and the high school record 68 yards held by Dirk Borgognone; high school has wider goal posts and treats a field goal attempt that lands short in the field of play the same as a punt, making longer attempts much less risky.
 The indoor football record, with narrower and higher goal posts, is 63 yards (set by Aaron Mills), which is practically as long of a field goal as is possible in that variant of the sport, since the field in indoor football (including both end zones) is only 66 yards.
 Scaccia, while playing indoor football, attempted a 64-yard kick that was inches short of success, hitting the crossbar.
 Longer field goals have been attempted at times; the longest attempt in the NFL, which was well short and was kicked into the wind, was 76 yards, attempted by Sebastian Janikowski of the Oakland Raiders, in a September 28, 2008 game against the San Diego Chargers.

 NFL Europe rewarded kickers that successfully kicked a field goal of longer than 50 yards with a bonus point, making such field goals worth 4 points instead of 3; this rule has since been adopted by the Stars Football League.

 The shortest possible field goal under current strategies is slightly over 17 yards in American football and 8 yards in Canadian football (Canadian football requires the ball to be snapped at least one yard away from the end zone).
 Theoretically, a field goal could be attempted from a shorter distance as long as the holder stays behind the line of scrimmage (or via a drop kick at any point on the field), but in practice this has never happened.